mklemmingen/hangman-2/README.md

   - hard: here is where the fun begins:

-      - takes either an in-build or a dictionary in the DICTIONARIES dir to use for guessing.
+      - takes either an in-build or a dictionary in the user_input_dict dir to use for guessing.
 Sorts it the first time it runs a new one.
       - The computer limits the interchangeable dictionary it reads by length of the word you give him.
       - He then iterates through each element of each word and adds the index values of the whole words into a dictionary of alphabet_at_position (meaning a0, a1, a2...,x30)
       - At the end, these values are measured, summed up by letter and altogether, the biggest letter gets choosen to be guessed.